AbhiSundu/AbhiSundu.github.io/drafts/PSUPostmortem.md

 This is the same high-value low-effort process that other, more successful solo devs have followed (I believe "20 Minutes till Dawn" and "Pawnbarian" followed very similar pre-release marketing strategies).
 As I mentioned earlier, I think that a good process only works if your game is also very good.
 ### I improved my engine a ton
 Making a commercial game on steam really forces you to implement all those "must-have" QoL features that players come to expect in a commercial game (remappable controls, rich options menu, save/load, achievements, steam cloud, etc).
 I now have a bunch of re-usable modules for all of the above and more in my "engine" wrapped around Love2D.

 This is the 4th game I've shipped with the Love2D framework and I really love it so far.
 I think I'll continue to use it for all future 2D projects (though I've been eyeing Godot for 3D recently).
-#### Other tools I used that I love using
+#### Other tools I used that I recommend
 * [Tiled Map editor](https://www.mapeditor.org/)
 * [LMMS for music](https://lmms.io/)
 * [luasteam for steam API](https://luasteam.readthedocs.io/en/stable/)